john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/dependency_management.md

 - `Cargo.toml`, located at the root of a Rust project, is the manifest file that defines the project's metadata and dependencies.
 The [dependencies] section within `Cargo.toml` is where you specify the external crates (libraries) your project relies on.
 - `Cargo.lock` records the exact versions of all dependencies used in a project.
 It ensures that builds are reproducible, even if new versions of dependencies are released.
-- Cargo automates the process of downloading from `crates.io`, building, and linking dependencies.
+- [Cargo][p-cargo] automates the process of downloading from `crates.io`, building, and linking dependencies.
 It resolves dependency versions, ensuring compatibility and preventing conflicts.

 See the [[cargo | Cargo]] and [[development-tools_cargo-plugins | Development Tools: Cargo Plugins]] chapters.